Norway fjords

 Use scenarios, not generic fjord inspiration.

-These are the practical trip shapes the planner should help travelers sort before opening booking pages.
+These are the practical trip shapes to sort before opening booking pages.

 Booking order